-LEAPYEAR is a fully-integrated year of college, so unlike other gap year programs LEAPYEAR students receive a full year of college credit while they travel.
-As a result of this integration, LEAPYEAR students have access to Federal Financial Aid as well as the LEAPNOW scholarship.
+LEAPYEAR is a fully-integrated year of college at Naropa University, so unlike other gap year programs LEAPYEAR students receive a full year of college credit while they travel.
+As a result of this integration, LEAPYEAR students have access to Federal Financial Aid as well as the supplemental LEAPNOW scholarship.

 The equivalent academic credit from another mid-range private liberal arts college would cost $28,000 for the academic credits alone.
 Doing LEAPYEAR, you receive this credit while learning abroad for 22 weeks of each year and for 8 weeks of intensive US-based residential seminars.

 LEAPYEAR tuition and fees is $36,900 and includes: